-(Last Updated on : 19/09/2013)
+(Last Updated on : 19/04/2017)

-and sculptures are of exceedingly high quality and are documents of their cultural heritage.
+and its crucial elements.
+It is a tribal art form where life and ingenuity are fused.
 Tribes have made their own place in the contemporary world of art.
 The symbols portray the imaginations of men and these imaginations are the representative emotions of the people of a particular period and society.

+.
+The treasure of tribal arts is immense and has an astounding range, diversity and beauty.
 Indian Tribal Art takes on different manifestations through varied medium such as pottery

 , metalwork, Dhokra